erronknight/M1-ECE-Capstone/multi_robot_system/README.md

 [ WARN] [1607407853.141989466, 1486.243000000]: The origin for the sensor at (-1.01, 4.01) is out of map bounds.
 So, the costmap cannot raytrace for it.

+possibly could be solved with an intermediate tf transform

 [ WARN] [1607327055.200716635, 148.438000000]: Timed out waiting for transform from base_footprint to map to become available before running costmap, tf error: canTransform: source_frame base_footprint does not exist.. canTransform returned after 0.104 timeout was 0.1.